PedroF20/angular-traceMySteps/Readme.md

 npm start
 ```

-4) On the backend folder:
+4) On the mock backend folder (will update when changed to the actual backend):
 ```
 python app.py
 ```